-- Our analysis is that these claims by SAP are marketing hyperbole and to not hold up.
+- Our analysis is that these claims by SAP are marketing hyperbole and do not hold up.

 SAP uses terms for marketing or propagandistic effect more than any vendor that we study at Brightwork Research & Analysis.
 Using these terms has no other purpose other than to mislead the audience.

-In this article, we will explore the specific issue of how SAP uses the term innovation as a term of propaganda and in order to convert a weakness into a strength, in particular with respect to the SAP HANA product.
+In this article, we will explore the specific issue of how SAP uses the term innovation as a term of propaganda and to convert a weakness into a strength, in particular concerning the SAP HANA product.
 In this article, we made the following observation about innovation and HANA that we have not seen articulated elsewhere.

 HANA and Innovation?